stjudecloud/docs/docs/overview.md

-# Overview
+# Welcome to St. Jude Cloud Documentation!

-## Introduction
+## Overview

-Welcome to the St. Jude Cloud documentation!
-Here, you'll find the authoritative guides for accessing St. Jude Cloud data, running analysis workflows (ours or your own) on the cloud, and exploring curated data from numerous published studies by St. Jude and our collaborating institutions.
+Here, you'll find the
+authoritative guides for accessing St. Jude Cloud data, running analysis workflows (ours or your own) on the cloud, and exploring curated data from numerous published studies by St. Jude and our collaborating institutions.
 For a brief overview of everything St. Jude Cloud provides, we recommend that you watch the video